 When the egg makes its descent toward anticipated fertilization, it can cause a dull, achy feeling in the pelvic floor or lower abdomen.
 It’s technically called Mittelschmerz, a German word that means middle pain, and lasts a few minutes to a few hours.
 This discomfort occurs on one side or the other of the body.
 (Side note: I get lower back pain that feels like sciatica and almost makes me limp!
 It lasts for just a few hours and it’s over.)

-Some women don’t feel anything at all, while others describe it as a mild cramping sensation.
+Some women don’t feel anything at all, while others describe it as a mild cramping sensation or slight abdominal pain.
 If ovulation is painful, then something is wrong and the issue should be addressed by a professional, as this could indicate a hormonal imbalance like estrogen dominance, progesterone deficiency or PCOS.
-(You can find natural ways to balance your hormones here.)
+(Here, find natural ways to balance your hormones.)

 Although uncommon, one of the signs of ovulation is bleeding.
 Yes, some women experience light bleeding that occurs when the mature egg comes through the ruptured follicle.
 Also, as the body’s estrogen drops slightly, the uterine lining decreases somewhat, which can also cause bleeding.
 Although it won’t be bright red, you may notice a slight pink or brown tinge in your cervical discharge.